-Can I contact PNAP without the Board of Nursing being notified?
+Can I be in PNAP without the involvement of the State Board of Nursing?

 What makes me eligible for enrollment in the PNAP monitoring program?

 You are eligible for enrollment in our program if you are a nurse or a nursing student who has been diagnosed with a substance use disorder or a psychological and/or mental health disorder such as bi-polar disorder, psychosis, and schizophrenia.
-Enrollment requires entrance into a contract with PNAP as an agreement to comply with the terms and conditions or our monitoring.
+Enrollment requires entrance into a monitoring contract with PNAP and an agreement to comply with the terms and conditions.
 You voluntarily sign a contract with PNAP as a commitment to your recovery.

-What are the key components of monitoring by PNAP and what are the costs once enrolled?
+What are the key components of monitoring by PNAP?

 Random Drug Screening: average cost $32 – $50 per screen plus collection fee charged by the collection site.